rohmeh/rohmeh/README.md

 <br>

+🎓 Currently, I am an incoming M2 Computer Science Student at ISIMA, Clermont Auvernge INP.
-🎓 Currently, I am a BS student in the Department of Electrical Engineering and Computer Science at IISER Bhopal.
+↳ I have completed my BS in Electrical Engineering and Computer Science at IISER Bhopal in 2025.

 💻 I’m broadly interested in the domain of computer vision and robotics.